Etyen Mahçupyan: Political career

 He was a member of TESEV advisory board and also the director at TESEV until late 2014.
-Afterwards, he and his colleagues at TESEV resigned from their positions and all together established a new Non-governmental organization named PODEM.
+Afterwards, he and his colleagues at TESEV resigned from their positions and all together established a new NGO named PODEM.
 PODEM is a Public Policy and Democracy Studies foundation which describes itself as:

 "The Center for Public Policy and Democracy Studies (PODEM) is an Istanbul-based independent think tank founded in February 2015.
 PODEM seeks to contribute to the efforts towards the creation of a Turkey where democracy is fully institutionalized, and where a democratic mindset, social peace and justice prevail.
 It further envisions a Turkey that is increasingly influential in the establishment of peace and justice on regional and global levels."

-As of 2019, Mahcupyan has been working with Davudoglu as one of the founders of the Future Party.
+As of 2019, Mahçupyan has been working with Davutoğlu as one of the founders of the Future Party.

 Movies and television

-Mahcupyan was the screenplay writer of the movies Pains of Autumn and Mrs. Salkım's Diamonds. and he also hosted several TV programs.
+Mahçupyan was the screenplay writer of the movies Pains of Autumn and Mrs. Salkım's Diamonds. and he also hosted several TV programs.